sayedzehdi/Learning-codes/README.md

 # Learning-codes
-This is my second reporsitory
+This is my second repository
+This is my first commit